sous-chefs/selinux/README.md

 ### selinux\_state

-The `selinux_state` LWRP is used to manage the SELinux state on the system.
+The `selinux_state` resource is used to manage the SELinux state on the system.
 It does this by using the `setenforce` command and rendering the `/etc/selinux/config` file from a template.